SyarifZapata/guidesantai/README.md

 FACEBOOK_APP_ID = <br />
 FACEBOOK_SECRET = <br />

-7. open terminal run 'ng build --watch'
+5. open terminal run 'ng build --watch'
-8. open another terminal run 'nodemon server'
+6. open another terminal run 'nodemon server'
+7. If you find error with Sass run 'npm rebuild node-sass' or follow instruction given from the error message
+8. If you get problem with bcrypt, try to uninstall 'npm uninstall --save bcrypt' and install it again